-At the age of 29, Oleksandr – his friends call him Alex – is a two-year pro.
-Before his debut, he was an elite international amateur representing Ukraine and won the 2012 Olympic bronze medal at light heavyweight.
-His teammates on the powerhouse Ukrainian Olympic team were featherweight gold medalist Vasyl Lomachenko – who has become his close friend – heavyweight gold medalist Oleksandr Usyk, light welterweight silver medalist Denys Berinchyk, and welterweight bronze medalist Taras Shelestyuk.
+At the age of 30, Oleksandr – his friends call him Alex – is a three-year pro.
+Before his debut, he was an elite international amateur who represented his native Ukraine in the 2012 Olympic Games and won the light heavyweight bronze medal.
+His teammates on the powerhouse Ukrainian Olympic team that year were featherweight gold medalist Vasily Lomachenko and heavyweight gold medalist Aleksandr Usyk – both of whom are his close friends – light welterweight silver medalist Denys Berinchyk, and welterweight bronze medalist Taras Shelestyuk.
 Oleksandr was also 9-0 with 3 knockouts in World Series of Boxing fights over the last 1 ½ years of his amateur career.

 As a professional, he is a stablemate of Lomachenko, Usyk, and Sergey Kovalev.
 All are managed by Egis Klimas, who was voted the Boxing Writers Association of America’s “2016 Manager of the Year.”